-Landowners and affected parties have been consulted in relation to the proposed prospecting activity and engagement is on-going (refer to the proof of consultation attached).
-Meeting and presentation has been conducted to the interested and affected parties.
+Landowners and affected parties have been consulted in relation to the proposed prospecting activity and engagement is ongoing (refer to the proof of consultation attached).
+The EMP, PWP and background information have been provide to the land owners and affected parties in order to comment or to provide suggestions.

-- 2. REGULATION 52 (2) (b): Assessment of the potential impacts of the proposed prospecting or mining operation on the environment, socio- economic conditions and cultural heritage. - 2.1 Description of the proposed prospecting or mining operation. - 2.1.1 The main prospecting activities (e.g. access roads, topsoil storage sites and any other basic prospecting design features)
+2 REGULATION 52 (2) (b): Assessment of the potential impacts of the proposed prospecting or mining operation on the environment, socioeconomic conditions and cultural heritage.

+2.1 Description of the proposed prospecting or mining operation.

+2.1.1 The main prospecting activities (e.g. access roads, topsoil storage sites and any other basic prospecting design features )